 Human error is responsible for most devastating mistakes, for example, the loss or theft of a company device such as a laptop, mobile or USB stick containing private and sensitive information will be hugely detrimental not only to the organisation but to the individual whose data is now in the wrong hands.

-Huge penalties will be directed against the organisation rather than the individual who was at fault and the damage to the reputation of the organisation may be insurmountable.
+Huge penalties will be directed against the organisation rather than the individual who was at fault, and the damage to the reputation of the organisation may be impossible.

 For this reason, the company toolkit has to include regular employee training programmes to ensure awareness across the workplace of the importance of data protection and the extra care required in dealing with data.